adamrehn/slidingwindow/README.md

 Functionality is also included to compute a distance matrix for a window, for use cases where the position of each pixel in a window (relative to its centre) needs to be taken into account.

+For use cases where window bounds need to be modified after they have been generated, window objects can be converted to and from rectangles represented by a tuple of (x,y,w,h).
+Functionality for transforming rectangles (padding, cropping, forcing a square aspect ratio, etc.) are also provided.

 Installation
 ------------